morganthomas/winning-arguments/winning-arguments.md

 * "Smoking causes lung cancer" is a true statement.
 * It is false that water is made of methane.
 * "Water is made of methane" is a false statement.
+* No statement is both true and false.
-* Every statement of pure fact is either true or false and never both.
+* Every statement of fact is either true or false.
 * Truth is something worth pursuing.
 * Truth is the opposite of falsehood.